-This underlines the importance of assessing both moisture and temperature of the insulation system.
+This underlines the importance of assessing both the moisture and temperature of the insulation system.
 Temperature and vacuum are the main factors for drying speed and drying quality.

 In order to prevent hotspots during drying (due to reduced cooling), the applied current for heating power transformers should not exceed 50% of the nominal current.
-Consequently, the copper losses will be no more than Ľ of the nominal losses and the risk of potential hot spots at points with higher resistance will be negligible.
+Consequently, the copper losses will be no more than Ľ of the nominal losses, and the risk of potential hot spots at points with higher resistance will be negligible.